Belmont Center lunch menus listed

 Cinnamon rolls and coffee are served from 8 to 10 a.m.
 Tuesdays.
 The cost is $1.

-Monday, June 12 — Cabbage roll, broccoli, dinner roll and chocolate cake.
+Monday, June 19 — Ham with raisin sauce, scalloped potatoes, mixed vegetables and cherry fluff.

-Tuesday, June 13 — Chef salad with dressing, raspberry parfait, breadstick and turnover.
+Tuesday, June 20 — Barbecued brisket, baked beans, potato salad, dinner roll and coconut cake.

-Wednesday, June 14 — Beef barley soup, ham sandwich with all the trimmings, chips, potato salad, and a peanut butter cookie.
+Wednesday, June 21 — Minestrone soup, roast beef sandwich with all the trimmings, three-bean salad, chips and banana pie.

-Thursday, June 15 — Chicken strips with Ranch dressing, au gratin potatoes, winter vegetables, and applesauce cake.
+Thursday, June 22 — Birthday dinner: pork loin with gravy, mashed potatoes, peas and carrots, and cake and ice cream.

 People are also reading…